“Peter Principle” could Lead to a Career Pitfall – Here’s How to Avoid it

 And no, I will not go to that extreme to quote that Corollary to the Peter Principle that in time, every position within an organization will be filled with someone who is not competent to fulfill the duties of their role.
 No, that’s a very extreme and almost improbable situation.

-However, even a few instances of Peter’s Principle affecting a few roles can have a very serious domino effect that can be far-reaching.
-The reason is that it’s not about one person falling into the trap of this principle because that one person may be leading a team and can affect the morale and motivation of the entire team.
+However, even a few instances of Peter’s Principle affecting a few roles can have a very serious, far-reaching domino effect.
+It’s not about one person falling into the trap of this principle because that one person may be leading a team and can affect the morale and motivation of the entire team.
 An affected team can cause dissatisfaction in other teams and clients.

 Try to imagine the domino effects of the Peter Principle by thinking about the following points: